linode/docs/docs/guides/security/secrets-management/hashicorp-vault-centralized-secrets-management-system/index.md

 HA Enabled      false
 {{< /output >}}

-After authentication, your credentials are saved on the home directory of the user you are logged in as, you can now access the paths and functionality that was assigned in the default policy.
+After authentication, your credentials are saved on the home directory of the user you are logged in as.
+You can now access the paths and functionality that was assigned in the default policy.